It's Never Over, Jeff Buckley: Production

 Initially, Brad Pitt approached Jeff Buckley's mother, Mary Guibert, about making a film revolving around Buckley.
 Guibert agreed, but remained skeptical of Pitt starring as her son.
 The two kept in touch about a potential project.
 Amy Berg then approached Guibert about making a film about Buckley, however, Guibert was skeptical of Berg transferring from non-fiction filmmaking to narrative.
 Berg decided to instead make a documentary, with Guibert granting Berg access to archive, and Pitt executive producing alongside helping digitize and preserve Buckley's belongings.

 Release

 The film had its world premiere at the Sundance Film Festival on January 24, 2025.
 In June 2025, Magnolia Pictures and HBO Documentary Films acquired distribution rights to the film, and set it for an August 8, 2025, theatrical release, prior to a broadcast on HBO later in the year.

-The film will be screened in the non-competitive 'Freestyle – Arts' section of the 20th Rome Film Festival in October 2025.
+The film was screened in the non-competitive 'Freestyle – Arts' section of the 20th Rome Film Festival in October 2025.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 17 critics, indicating "generally favorable" reviews.

+The film received a nomination for Best Documentary Feature at the 9th Astra Film Awards.